 Take a drive out to the Kondinin Lake located 5km west of town which after sufficient rain there is an abundance of birdlife as well as ski boats and kayaking activities and makes a wonderful place to view the sunset.

 Founded in 2016 at the site of the old swimming pool, this is not for profit and the volunteer-run garden has continued to evolve over the past few years.
 Come and have a stroll through the fabulous community garden.
 Pick a few fresh veggies and check out the community artwork, including murals, sculptures and Noongar six-season poles.
 A nature play area, toilets and seating are also available for travellers.

-The garden is host to the popular annual event 'Gourmet in the Garden’ held next on 25th March 2022.
+The garden is host to the popular annual event 'Gourmet in the Garden’ held in March.